Restored Republic: Science and Education

 Mexican astronomical commission tasked with observing the 1874 transit of Venus in Japan.

 Back Row: Francisco Jiménez, Francisco Díaz Covarrubias, Francisco Bulnes.

 Front Row: Agustín Barroso, Manuel Fernández Leal.

-The restored President Juarez used the emergency powers he still had from the French Intervention, to found schools of medicine, jurisprudence, engineering, fine and mechanical arts, agriculture, along with a school for the deaf and the dumb.
+The restored President Juárez used the emergency powers he still had from the French Intervention, to found schools of medicine, jurisprudence, engineering, fine and mechanical arts, agriculture, along with a school for the deaf and the dumb.

 The Restored Republic continued the program of primary school construction which had begun decades earlier with the First Republic.
 There were 5000 primary schools in 1870, which had increased to 8,100 by 1875.

 In 1871, a commission led by Manuel Fernández Leal, the acting Minister of Development, surveyed and mapped the Isthmus of Tehuantepec, during which the engineer Agustín Barroso, also cataloged the variety of local plants.

 In 1873 Dr. José Eleuterio González, professor of natural history, compiled a survey of the flora for the vicinity of Monterrey.
-In 1874 Joaquín Dondé Ibarra, published a survey of the flora of Yucatan.
+In 1874 Joaquín Dondé Ibarra, published a survey of the flora of Yucatán.

 The construction of a national observatory at Chapultepec was decreed in December, 1876, and construction would be completed two years later.

 A Mexican Society of Natural History was founded in 1868 and the following year began publishing its journal La Naturaleza (Nature).
 A Jalisco Engineers Society was founded in 1869.
 A Mexican Geological Society was decreed in 1875, and soon counted among its members notable scientists from both Mexico and abroad.